-MIC will review your request for prior authorization and provide a response to you and your attending provider within 10 business days after the date your request was received provided all information reasonably necessary to make a decision has been given to MIC.
+MIC will review your request for prior authorization and provide a response to you and your attending provider within 5 business days of the date your request was received electronically (and within six business days if received through nonelectronic means), provided all information reasonably necessary to make a decision has been given to MIC.

-MIC will respond within a time period not exceeding 72 hours from the time of the initial request if 1) your attending provider believes that an expedited review is warranted, or 2) MIC concludes that a delay could seriously jeopardize your life, health, or ability to regain maximum function, or 3) you could be subject to severe pain that cannot be adequately managed without the care or treatment you are requesting.
+MIC will respond within a time period not exceeding 48 hours (including at least one business day) from the time of the initial request if 1) your attending provider believes that an expedited review is warranted, or 2) MIC concludes that a delay could seriously jeopardize your life, health or ability to regain maximum function, or 3) you could be subject to severe pain that cannot be adequately managed without the care or treatment you are requesting.